 When you make the decision to work with our firm, you can expect that we will be there through every step of the litigation process to guide you.

 We will investigate all of the details of your accident, including the police report, any photographs, and witness statements.
 From there, we will explain to you every legal option that is available and help you decide which is best for you and your family.
-After that, we will do everything within our power to fight for a fair settlement or verdict that will help you and your family get back to the life you enjoyed prior to the accident.
+After that, we will do everything within our power to fight for a fair settlement or verdict that will help you and your family get back to the life you enjoyed before the accident.